fabriziocominetti/fabriziocominetti.github.io/index.md

 **Smart Working - Social Network and Content Analysis** `|` [_Social Media Analytics_](https://elearning.unimib.it/course/info.php?id=44573), UniMiB (2023).

-<p style="color:#727272">This project focuses on the analysis of the Twitter community and sentiment regarding the enunciated topic.
-Through the API, 2667 tweets related to the selected keywords were collected from December 26, 2022 to January 5, 2023.
-After an initial preprocessing phase based on text mining techniques, a Social Network Analysis (Nodes Degree, Assortativity, Community Detection) and a Social Content Analysis (Sentiment Analysis, Emotion Recognition) were performed.</p>
+<p style="color:#727272">This project focuses on the sentiment and community analysis of Twitter discussions regarding the topic of smart working.
+Using the official Twitter API and the Tweepy library, 2667 tweets containing relevant keywords were collected from December 26, 2022, to January 5, 2023.
+After an initial preprocessing phase based on text mining techniques, a Social Network Analysis (including Nodes Degree, Assortativity, and Community Detection) and a Social Content Analysis (covering Sentiment Analysis and Emotion Recognition) were performed.
+The social network analysis revealed that with a relevant topic, even with a relatively small number of nodes, such as the 1820 in this case, communities form easily within a social network.
+The sentiment analysis showed that the emotion of 'anger' was most prevalent in discussions about smart working, indicating a significant emotional response from users.</p>

 <center><img src ="./images/projects/social-media-analytics.png" alt="Social Media Analytics - UniMiB"></center>